Resistance, desire, hope: How 3 Black queer photographers look at love

 I have a photo called “More Gay Love in The Hood.”
 I thought about some of the most visible gay Black men that I grew up seeing — I wanted to focus on those people.
 That was more interesting to me, to shed a light on the undocumented; the rawness and beauty of Black gay life.

 When I think about Black queer or Black gay love, I think about breathing together, trust, being able to have some support.
 Sharing space and intimacy.
 I think about when I lived in Brooklyn, where it was a very queer space.
-My roommates and I would drink tea in the morning, smoke and then we’d go out to the backyard and just sunbathe and talk and listen to music.
+My roommates and I would drink tea in the morning, smoke, and then we’d go out to the backyard and just sunbathe and talk and listen to music.
 It was a routine that I really appreciated: being able to have conversations around mental health, love, sexual experiences and food.

 sarah huny young